rzander/ruckzuck/README.md

  The RuckZuck repository does not store binaries of the software, just links to where the software is downloaded.
 Installing software with RuckZuck does not grant you a license for that product.

-# Changes in V.Next (Soon):
+# Changes in V1.7.x:

-RuckZuck will soon get a new REST API which brings some general changes:
+New REST API which brings some general changes:
 * No RuckZuck accounts and therefore no authentication required anymore.
   * You will be able to provide an E-Mail address if you upload new software, but as soon as the software is approved, the address will be removed from the package.
   * Moderators will have to log in with a Microsoft account.